VaspulaVijayaLakshmi/Data-Structures-and-Algorithms/Spring Boot/ReadME.md

 ## JPA (Java Persistence API)

-JPA is a Java specification for **object-relational mapping (ORM)**.
-It defines a standard way to map Java objects (entities) to relational database tables.
-It is **not an implementation** — you need an ORM tool like Hibernate to actually perform the database operations.
+JPA is a specification—think of it as a set of rules or an interface or blueprint that tells Java how to map objects to database tables.
+Hibernate is a framework that actually implements these rules.
+Hibernate knows how to take Java objects and persist them into the database.

 ### Why JPA?
 - Simplifies database access in Java applications.